carbon-design-system/carbon-for-ibm-dotcom-design-kit/README.md

 * The Carbon for IBM.com Design Kit now uses the new typeface **IBM Plex**.
 It is open sourced and free to download from the [IBM GitHub repo](https://github.com/IBM/plex)
 * The Carbon for IBM.com Design Kit is currently available as a closed pilot.
-If you are an adopter that is migrating to Carbon in your roadmap, you can reach out to us via Slack at `#ibm-digital-design`, or [open an issue here](https://github.com/carbon-design-system/carbon-for-ibm-dotcom-design-kit/issues).
+If you are an adopter that is migrating to Carbon in your roadmap, you can reach out to us via Slack at `#carbon-for-ibm-dotcom`, or [open an issue here](https://github.com/carbon-design-system/carbon-for-ibm-dotcom-design-kit/issues).

 * The Design Kit requires having the latest version of <a href="https://www.sketchapp.com/">Sketch</a> installed.
 * Open the Design Kit file in Sketch